 neo4j:// schema so that Fabric can retrieve a routing table and can use one of the members of the cluster to connect.

-As an example, assuming we have a server policy called
+As an example, assuming you have a server policy called

-read_replicas defined in the configuration of the cluster we are targeting,
+read_replicas defined in the configuration of the cluster you are targeting,

 fabric.graph.0.name=graphA fabric.graph.0.uri=neo4j://core1:7687?policy=read_replicas fabric.graph.0.database=db1